Cambridge Day Trip From London | Complete 24-Hour Visitors Guide

 TAKEAGUIDEDWALKINGTOURBYANALUMNI

-This was one of the highlights for me when visiting Cambridge and I learnt so much about the University’s history and deep traditions.
+This was one of the highlights of Cambridge day trip for me when visiting Cambridge and I learnt so much about the University’s history and deep traditions.

 A big part of Cambridge’s attraction is that it’s such a stunning university city, home to the elite University of Cambridge since 1209, and boasting a number of university colleges.
 One of the best ways to see the city is to take a tour guided by an alumnus.